dfrepos/gst/README.md

 # GST Photonics
-This is where I'll keep simulation data from the GST.mph
+This is where I'll keep simulation data from the GST patch project